 If a disaster does occur, your business may find it difficult to recover without a good disaster recovery plan.

-If you decide to create a DR plan to protect your business from potential crashes, here are some suggestions to include in your plan to make it effective.
+If you decide to create a DR plan to protect your business from potential crashes, here are some suggestions on what to include in your plan.

 1. Communication Plan